JujuAdams/buffer_text/README.md

 ### @jujuadams

 A complete replacement for the old file_text_* functions in GameMaker.
 Can be run in asynchronous mode for compatibility with consoles.
-Behaviour is identical to existing native functions (including the bugs...).
+Behaviour is otherwise identical to existing native functions (including the bugs...).